aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/java-aspose-email-paginated-appointments/_index.md

 Before proceeding with this tutorial, ensure you have the following:

-### Required Libraries and Versions
+### Required libraries and versions
-- Aspose.Email for Java version 25.4 (or later)
+- Aspose.Email for Java ≥ 25.4 (the library supports **50+** input and output formats, and can process multi‑hundred‑page calendars without loading the whole file into memory).
-- Java Development Kit (JDK) 16 or above
+- Java Development Kit (JDK) 16 or newer.

-### Environment Setup Requirements
+### Environment setup
-- A Java IDE like IntelliJ IDEA or Eclipse.
+- An IDE such as IntelliJ IDEA or Eclipse.
-- Maven installed on your system to manage dependencies.
+- Maven installed to manage dependencies.

-### Knowledge Prerequisites
+### Knowledge prerequisites
-- Basic understanding of Java programming and familiarity with the Maven build tool.
+- Familiarity with basic Java syntax and Maven.
-- Some experience working with Exchange Web Services is beneficial but not mandatory.
+- Optional but helpful: understanding of Exchange Web Services (EWS) concepts.

-With the prerequisites out of the way, let’s set up Aspose.Email for Java in your development environment.

-## Setting Up Aspose.Email for Java
+## Setting up Aspose.Email for Java

-Aspose.Email is a powerful library designed to simplify email processing and integration tasks.
-Here’s how you can add it to your project using Maven:
+Aspose.Email is a powerful library designed to simplify email and calendar integration tasks.
+Add it to your Maven project with the following dependency:

-**Maven Dependency:**
+**Maven dependency**

 ```xml
 <dependency>